vmware-tanzu/cloud-native-security-inspector/src/frontend/README.md

-Cloud Native Security Inspector (Portal)
+Frontend Developer Guide For Cloud Native Security Inspector
 ============
-This is a project to build a cloud-native security inspector portal based on Clarity and Angular.
+This is a project to build a cloud-native security inspector frontend based on Clarity and Angular.